FAQ

 How many of these filter cards does the Michigan Neonatal Biobank have?

-Since 1965 Michigan Law has required the Michigan Department of Community Health to collect blood samples on filter cards from all Michigan newborns to screen for a variety of disorders.
-The Department of Community Health has retained these cards since 1984, subject to privacy stipulations.
+Since 1965 Michigan Law has required the Michigan Department of Health and Human Services to collect blood samples on filter cards from all Michigan newborns to screen for a variety of disorders.
+The Department of Health and Human Services has retained these cards since 1984, subject to privacy stipulations.
 The Biobank includes more than four (4) million filter cards.

 What is the value of having so many filter cards in the archive?